yetka/anagrams_and_antigrams/README.md

 * Program checks if two words are not anagrams if they contain different numbers of characters.
   * Example Input: "elbow", "belowed"
   * Example Output: "These words are not anagrams."
-* Program checks if two words are anagrams.
+* Program checks if two words are anagrams if they have the same length and content.
-  * Example Input:
+  * Example Input: "elbow", "below"
-  * Example Output:
+  * Example Output: "These words are anagrams."
 * Program accounts for the possibility that words might have different cases but should still be anagrams.
   * Example Input:
   * Example Output: